JonasMok/ML_coursework/README.md

 X_df_test = pd.DataFrame(my_array_test, columns=vect.get_feature_names())
 ```
 ### Model - SVM model
-After pre-processing features, now we can train our machine learning model on train data set.
+After preprocessing and extract features, now we can train our machine learning model on train data set.
 I am using the SVM from sklearn package here.
 If it is necessary, we can use the development data set to do new features extraction tests, before put the model to run in test data set.

 ```
 svm_review = sklearn.svm.SVC(kernel="linear",gamma='auto')